waughjai/wp-scripts/README.md

 ## Changelog

+### 2.1.0
+* Remove emoji JS on dequeueWPDefaults method call
+* Add alternate ( more accurate ) name for dequeueWPDefaults method: “deregisterWPDefaults”

 ### 2.0.0
-* Separate page meta box registrar from initialization so it can go last.
+* Separate page meta box registrar from initialization so it can go last
-* Remove WordPress admin pages.
+* Remove WordPress admin pages

 ### 1.3.0
-* Add dequeueWPDefaults method for WPStylesheets to dequeue new block library stylesheets for Gutenberg and add wp-embeds to dequeued scripts form WPScripts' dequeueWPDefaults method
+* Add dequeueWPDefaults method for WPStylesheets to dequeue new block library stylesheets for Gutenberg and add wp-embeds to dequeued scripts form WPScripts’ dequeueWPDefaults method

 ### 1.2.0
 * Add ability to add meta box to other post types